Related Posts

 Modulation of immune responses

 Peptides can stimulate immune cells through various mechanisms.
 They may directly activate pattern recognition receptors (PRRs) on immune cells, leading to increased production of cytokines and chemokines.
-Peptides can also enhance antigen presentation by immune cells, promoting the activation of T cells and the generation of an adaptive immune response.
-Additionally, peptides may promote the production of antimicrobial molecules, such as defensins or cathelicidins, which have direct antimicrobial activity.
+Peptides can also enhance antigen presentation by immune cells, promoting the activation of T cells and generating an adaptive immune response.
+Additionally, peptides may encourage the production of antimicrobial molecules, such as defensins or cathelicidins, with direct antimicrobial activity.

-Overall, peptide-based agents utilize a combination of direct antimicrobial activity and modulation of immune responses to effectively combat zoonotic diseases.
+Overall, peptide-based agents utilize a combination of direct antimicrobial activity and modulation of immune responses to combat zoonotic diseases effectively.

 Effectiveness of Peptide-Based Zoonotic Disease Agents